NEWS ‐ Constitutional challenge succeeded!

 and English annotated translation here.

 Nonetheless, this raises almost as many questions as answers.
-Section 142 of the Elections Act requires either a single, Canadian government-issued piece of photo ID with name and address, or any two pieces of ID "authorized by the Chief Electoral Officer" that establish name and address.
+Section 143 of the Elections Act requires either a single, Canadian government-issued piece of photo ID with name and address, or any two pieces of ID "authorized by the Chief Electoral Officer" that establish name and address.

 Did the government use the "notwithstanding clause" to

 3 of the Charter?